Hero11best/dakaword/readme.txt

-git is version control system
+it is version control system
-i like it
-a
+abcd